Flight-Free-UK/flight_free_uk_website/source/posts/the-new-story-adventure.html.markdown

 category: testimonials
 date: 2020-08-24T12:57:39.848Z
 cover_image: /images/uploads/rosie-mike-testimonial-cover.jpg
-summary: The adventure world is full of people who are passionate about the outdoors and the planet.
+summary: "The adventure world is full of people who are passionate about the outdoors and the planet.
 But with exploration comes a significant impact, especially if it involves a flight.
-How can we change the narrative and create a New Story?
+How can we change the narrative and create a New Story? "
 author: FlightFree UK
 read_time_minute: 6
 ---